 Lowest Net Price

 The average net price for a college or university is determined by subtracting the amount of government or institutional financial aid a student receives from the total cost of attendance.
-The figures for these 3 traditional Pennsylvania schools are based on data from the National Center for Education Statistics (NCES) for the 2011-2012 academic year.
-The net price for traditional Pennsylvania schools ranges from more than $2,000 annually to nearly $36,000 a year.
+The figures for these five Pennsylvania schools are based on data from the National Center for Education Statistics (NCES) for the 2014-2015 academic year.

 Highest Graduation Rate

 The overall graduation rate for a school includes the number of students who completed their studies in 150% of 'normal time' (for example, four years would be the 'normal time' for a bachelor's program).
 Based on NCES figures for full-time students, the following traditional 4-year Pennsylvania schools had the highest graduation rates for those who began schooling in fall 2009.